gabrieleiannetti/tech_notes/tmux.md

 ## Copy and Paste

-Instructions are originally taken from a post on [unix.stackexchange.com](https://unix.stackexchange.com/questions/58763/copy-text-from-one-tmux-pane-to-another-using-vim).
+Instructions are originally taken from this post on [unix.stackexchange.com](https://unix.stackexchange.com/questions/58763/copy-text-from-one-tmux-pane-to-another-using-vim).

 1. Enter copy mode: __prefix__ + __[__ .
 2. Navigate to start position with arrow keys.